 'Even when using specially formulated glass in double- or triple-glazed systems, more heat tends to be lost through glass than through a solid construction.
 Modern building regulations require quite high levels of thermal efficiency, and it can be difficult to get a completely glass extension to comply.'

-'Timber framing will give more opportunities for cosiness.
+'Timber framing will give more opportunities for coziness.
 Similarly, if you go for pure glass walls beneath a solid roof, or even a solid roof with some openings in it, rather than a pure glass roof, it is easier to conceal curtain tracks or blinds recessed into the ceiling that can be drawn down or across for added privacy, shade or warmth.'

 Designing a glass extension

 However, there are important design considerations to make, too.
-Read on for the most important factors.
+Read on for the most important factors: